The File Uploads feature requires a qualifying plan. Contact Sales to get started.

 request.content_type = "image/jpeg"

-For more information on chaining requests, see Use Variables to Pass Data Between Steps (Chained Requests).
+For more information on chaining requests, see Dynamic Data and Request Chaining.